What You Should Know

 ChartField Reference Guide

-Learn more about the Fund ChartField by reviewing the Fund ChartField Reference Guide, which is updated monthly.
+Learn more about the Fund ChartField by reviewing the Fund ChartField Reference Guide, which is updated quarterly.

 Fund Rollover & Carry Forward Balances

 - All Funds, except General Fund (A0000), will have carry forward balances automatically computed in PeopleSoft and displayed on reports.